Muhammad-Irfan324/ECS-Cluster-With-GithubAction/CloudFormation-Template/readme.md

 **Steps Performed by CloudFormation Template**

     - Create VPC
-    - 2 Public Subnet and one Private Subnet
+    - 2 Public Subnet and 2 Private Subnet
     - Internet Gateway Created and Added in Public Route Table
     - Public Subnet Assoication with Public Route Table
-    - NatGateway Created in first public subnet with elastic IP
+    - NatGateway Created in first and second public subnet with elastic IP
-    - Private Route table created and NAT gateway added in it for internet traffic
+    - Private Route tables created and NAT gateway added in it for internet traffic
-    - private subnet association with private route table
+    - private subnet association with private route tables
     - Role with policy ARN for ECS task execution role and ECR readonly
     - ECS task definition with container from ECR
     - ECS and ALB security Group